aristides1000/leaderboard/README.md

 [[PromiseResult]]: "Game with ID: rGmd6bUgzgGOGEjf2yGw added."
 ```

-5. And this way you can get your API key.
+5. And this way you can get your API key 🥳🥳🥳.

 ### Prerequisites
 To make this repository working in your local machine you need only a browser.